matthiask/towel/docs/modelviews.rst

    Actually saves the formset instances.

-.. method:: post_save(self, request, form, formset, change)
+.. method:: post_save(self, request, form, formsets, change)

    Hook for adding custom processing after forms, formsets and m2m relations have been saved.
 Does nothing by default.